FireIsGood/spaceman.nvim/README.md

 # 👷 worker.nvim 🚧

-A simple, declarative workspace manager.
+> A simple, declarative workspace finder.

-Given a list of parent directories to workspaces, this extension allows you to telescope their workspaces.
+Provides a way to a open workspaces given their parent directory or specific workspaces.

 ## Installation